 A number of the complaints about inaccuracy in the Mel Gibson film Apocalypto actually fall into this category.

-"Black panther" is actually a generic reference to any melanistic (atypically black furred) big cat, and jaguars, which are native to South America, do indeed produce melanistic individuals.
+"Black panther" is actually a generic reference to any melanistic (atypically black furred) big cat, and jaguars, which are native to the Americas, do indeed produce melanistic individuals.
 The big black cat in the film is a female jaguar, not a leopard.

 They also did have a blue paint-like dye that they used to mark individuals before sacrifice.

 Pirates of the Caribbean and some other pirate movies feature female pirates.
 Hollywood History?
 Not so!
 There were Pirate Girls, notably Anne Bonny, Mary Read, Jeanne de Clisson and Grace O'Malley.
 Zheng Yi Shao ended up being one of the most successful pirates ever and one pirate is in fact an Expy of her.)

 Similarly, the commonness of The Pirates Who Don't Do Anything would imply that real pirates were all bloodthirsty ravenous wild men.
 Only a few of them were that terrible, but many liked to be thought of that way because people who're frightened out of their wits are much more likely to give up their valuables.
 In other words, yes, the Dread Pirate Roberts' reliance on reputation was sort of used in real life.